 Focusing Your Research – You don’t have to be a professional to work like one.
 Discover how organization, questions, and knowledge of records can help you become a better genealogist and researcher.

-Immigration – Finding where our immigrant ancestors came from is exciting and important.
+Immigration to the U.S. through 1945 – Finding where our immigrant ancestors came from is exciting and important.
 Reaching that goal often requires an understanding of the conditions and regulations surrounding immigration in a given time period as well as the experience of arrival in various parts of North America.

 Internet Research for Genealogy – Demonstration and discussion of search techniques that should make finding any type of information on the Internet easier.
 Both subscription and free sites will be discussed.